-If you’re looking to buy or sell a lot in Florida, knowing what it’s worth is essential.
+If you’re looking to sell land in Florida, knowing what it’s worth is essential.
 But how do you determine its value?
-This article will guide you through the steps of determining what a lot is worth in Florida, including the factors that affect its value and how to conduct a property valuation.
+This article will guide you through determining what a lot is worth in Florida, including the factors that affect its value and how to conduct a property valuation.

 Factors That Affect the Value of a Lot in Florida